vmsaif/reversibleLearning/Documents/i2_worksheet.md

 Confuse the user and detract from the experience (and are also unfinished features) and user validation because we had an issue in the code for validating users, which is a danger for security.

 https://code.cs.umanitoba.ca/3350-winter-2021-a02/group5/-/commit/c584e6ce Is where we refactor the code to remove the inactive buttons.
 We had them set up for future features we had planned, but as they are not finished yet, we changed them to completed features.\
-https://code.cs.umanitoba.ca/3350-winter-2021-a02/group5/-/commit/0dc332457ad7494b1ac650c0529038e1b783ee2a Fixes the user validation by storing whether the user input lower or uppercase latters.\
+https://code.cs.umanitoba.ca/3350-winter-2021-a02/group5/-/commit/0dc332457ad7494b1ac650c0529038e1b783ee2a Fixes the user validation by storing whether the user input lower or uppercase letters.\
-https://code.cs.umanitoba.ca/3350-winter-2021-a02/group5/-/commit/392e926bd2e5da2295980502d3bbdc625fa67ab8 Fixes the question and answer not showing the input valuse by linking the question and answer fields to the database we set up.
+https://code.cs.umanitoba.ca/3350-winter-2021-a02/group5/-/commit/392e926bd2e5da2295980502d3bbdc625fa67ab8 Fixes the question and answer not showing the input values by linking the question and answer fields to the database we set up.
 You are not intended to flip back to a question after seeing the answer, so we removed the flip button on the answer presentation.

-Explain what the issue was, and why it was flagged.
-Explain what you did to refactor or fix your code to address the issue.
-Provide links to the commits where you fixed the issue.